List of school attacks in China

 Below is a chronological list of school attacks in China.

 1990s

 July 1995

-On July 10, 1995, Dong Chi (董驰), armed with a double-barreled shotgun and garden shears, attacked staff and students at a kindergarten in Meihekou, killing a six-year-old girl and wounding 15 other students and a teacher.
+On July 10, 1995, Dong Chi (董驰), armed with a double-barreled shotgun and garden shears, attacked staff and students at a kindergarten in Meihekou, Jilin, killing a six-year-old girl and wounding 15 other students and a teacher.
 Dong was shot and killed by police.

 April 1996

 On April 1, 1996, Wang Xiangjun (王湘军), who was described as a mental patient, broke into two schools in Yizhang County, Hunan, stabbing seven students to death and injuring five others.

 August 1998

 In late August 1998, a teacher fatally stabbed two children and injured 15 others in Henan.

 September 1998

-On September 14, 1998, teacher and ex-soldier Lin Peiqing (林培青) wounded 23 students with kitchen knives, including eight children who were critically injured, at a primary school in Hejiang County of Sichuan province during the morning Flag Raising Ceremony.
+On September 14, 1998, teacher and ex-soldier Lin Peiqing (林培青) wounded 23 students with kitchen knives, including eight children who were critically injured, at a primary school in Hejiang County, Sichuan during the morning Flag Raising Ceremony.